 All children at risk of serious influenza infection should receive an influenza vaccine.
-In addition, the extended programme of influenza immunisation for children will involve all 2-4 year old children as well as those in school years 1, 2 and 3.
+In addition, the extended programme of influenza immunisation for children will involve all 2-4 year old children as well as those in school years 1-6.

-- Children with an egg allergy can be safely vaccinated with Fluenz Tetra® in any setting (including primary care and schools)
+- All other children with an egg allergy can be safely vaccinated with Fluenz Tetra® in any setting (including primary care and schools)

-- Those with both egg allergy and clinical risk factors that contraindicate Fluenz Tetra® (e.g. severe immunosuppression, pregnancy or salicylate therapy) should be offered an inactivated flu vaccine with a very low ovalbumin content (less than 0.12 μg/ml)
+- Those with both egg allergy and clinical risk factors that contraindicate Live Attenuated Influenza Vaccine (e.g. severe immunosuppression, pregnancy or salicylate therapy) should be offered an inactivated flu vaccine with very low ovalbumin content (≤0.12 μg/mL).
+These include:

 - Flucelvax® Tetra (from age 9) – a cell based vaccine, containing no ovalbumin (QIVc)